Fully coupled functional equations for the quark sector of QCD: Introduction

-To date, the quark-gluon vertices employed in most SDE studies are not based on a full solution of the corresponding dynamical equations, but are rather put together from quark and ghost dressing functions with the aid of the Slavnov-Taylor identities (STIs); see, \eg~\cite{Ball:1980ay, Curtis:1990zs, Davydychev:2000rt, Fischer:2003rp, Aguilar:2014lha, Aguilar:2016lbe, Bermudez:2017bpx, Pelaez:2017bhh, Oliveira:2018fkj, Aguilar:2018epe, Pelaez:2020ups}.
-This is an operationally simple and suggestive treatment, with an impressive array of very successful applications, ranging from the properties of hadrons to the phase structure of QCD.
-However, within these STI constructions, the strength associated with the classical tensor structure requires a phenomenological \textit{infrared} enhancement, whose size is adjusted by means of the constituent quark masses.
+To date, the quark-gluon vertices employed in most SDE studies are not based on a full solution of the corresponding dynamical equations, but are rather put together from quark and ghost dressing functions with the aid of the Slavnov-Taylor identities (STIs); see, \eg~\cite{Ball:1980ay, Curtis:1990zs, Davydychev:2000rt, Fischer:2003rp, Aguilar:2014lha, Aguilar:2016lbe, Bermudez:2017bpx, Oliveira:2018fkj, Aguilar:2018epe, Chang:2021vvx} or rely on perturbative expansion schemes; see, \eg~\cite{Pelaez:2017bhh, Pelaez:2020ups, Barrios:2021cks}.
+These are operationally simple and suggestive treatments, with an impressive array of very successful applications, ranging from the properties of hadrons to the phase structure of QCD.
+However, within the STI constructions, the strength associated with the classical tensor structure requires a phenomenological \textit{infrared} enhancement, whose size is adjusted by means of the constituent quark masses.
 The latter, including their momentum dependence, are equivalent to the physical amount of chiral symmetry breaking, and hence, in such an approach, the quantitative strength of chiral symmetry breaking is a phenomenological input rather than a prediction.
 To be sure, the need for such an enhancement may be attributed to the insufficient knowledge of some of the ingredients comprising these STIs (\eg quark-ghost kernel~\cite{Aguilar:2016lbe}).
-Nonetheless, in view of the results in the present work, as well as of previous considerations within functional approaches~\cite{Alkofer:2008tt, Williams:2014iea, Mitter:2014wpa, Blum:2015lsa, Williams:2015cvx, Binosi:2016wcx, Cyrol:2017ewj, Tang:2019zbk, Gao:2020qsj, Gao:2020fbl}, it seems to originate mainly from the omission of important tensor structures that are simply not accessible through the standard STI construction.
+Nonetheless, in view of the results in the present work, as well as of previous considerations within functional approaches~\cite{Alkofer:2008tt, Fischer:2009jm, Chang:2010hb, Williams:2014iea, Mitter:2014wpa, Blum:2015lsa, Williams:2015cvx, Binosi:2016wcx, Cyrol:2017ewj, Tang:2019zbk, Gao:2020qsj, Gao:2020fbl}, it seems to originate mainly from the omission of important tensor structures that are simply not accessible through the standard STI construction.